Multi-activity Influence and Intervention: Partial Interventions

-Here \(\theta\) represents the normalized gain in welfare from an intervention in \(l\) activities.
+Here, the homogeneity of the cross-activity interactions allows us to extend the monotonicity result to the case of substitute activities.
 An increase in the intensity of either the cross-activity interactions or the network spillovers will lead to an increase in the effectiveness of the intervention, as these spillovers serve to propagate the effects of the intervention throughout the network and act as a multiplier for the equilibrium welfare gain.
-Of further interest is the effect of these model parameters on the welfare ratio discussed in Theorem \ref{th:3}.
-From Theorem \ref{th:3}, we know that
+Of further interest is the effect of these model parameters on the welfare ratio discussed in Theorem \ref{th-3}.
+From Theorem \ref{th-3}, we know that

-Therefore, we obtain the comparative statics effects on the welfare ratio.
+Therefore, we obtain the following comparative statics effects on the welfare ratio.

-\begin{proposition} (i) \(\rho_k(l,\infty)\) is weakly decreasing in \(\lmax(\delta\b G)\).\\ (iia) If activities are substitutes (\(\beta>0\)), then \(\rho_k(l,\infty)\) is weakly decreasing in \(\beta\).\\ (iib) If activities are complements (\(\beta<0\)), then \(\rho_k(l,\infty)\) is weakly increasing in \(\beta\). \end{proposition} Proposition \ref{prop:6} shows that the welfare ratio moves in the opposite direction of the welfare gain.
+\begin{proposition} (i) \(\eta_k(l,\infty)\) is weakly decreasing in \(\lmax(\delta\b G)\).\\ (ii) \(\eta_k(l,\infty)\) is weakly decreasing in \(|\beta|\). \end{proposition} Proposition \ref{pr-9} shows that the welfare ratio moves in the opposite direction of the welfare gain.
 Having stronger cross-activity interactions or network spillovers instead decrease the welfare ratio, making it more important for the planner to have access to intervention in all activities.